marsteg/adventure-game/README.md

 # todo:
+- giveItem places the item into the room instead of the inventory
 - need to find a clean way to assign and create doors and rooms and assign items (currently in main func)
 - NPCs
 	- text currently stays 3 seconds - clicking should remove it